Art & Design

 Shichinohe-Towada is the second of three Tohoku Shinkansen stops in Aomori from Tokyo.
 It is primarily a gateway to Towada City and the lake area.
-There, you can change to JR buses for Towada.
+There, you can change to buses for Towada.

 Encountering art in unexpected places

 Most of the pieces in the museum's permanent collection—there are only around 30 works—were commissioned especially for Towada Art Center.
-In addition, there are six works in the public "Art Square" and six more called "Street Furniture."
+In addition, there are seven works in the public "Art Square" and six more called "Street Furniture."

 Despite the relatively small number of pieces, there is a great deal to see and do.
 Most of the works that are housed inside the museum are in spaces designed especially for them.
 The building's architecture, designed by architect Ryue Nishizawa, is perfectly matched to the installations, but his design actually encompasses the whole street block.